whamtet/simpleui/README.md

 ![](screenshot.png)

 Here the only active element is the text input.
 On the input's default action (blur) it will request to `/hello` and replace `#hello` with the server response.
 We are using `hello` both as a function and an endpoint.
-When called as an endpoint values are bound based on the html `name` attribute.
+When called as an endpoint arguments are set based on the html `name` attribute.

 **The first argument to defendpoint is always the req object**